netlabsorg/odin32/trunk/doc/Readme.txt

 Logging is enabled by default in the debug build, but disabled by default in the nodebuginfo build and not present in the release build.

 5.3.1 Build problems
 --------------------

 ODIN is moving at a fast pace.
 Sometimes side effects of source dependencies may require you to do a full rebuild of the binaries instead of an incremental build.

-However, rarely it also happens the sources contained in the CVS repository do not build completely due to erroneous source code.
+However, rarely it also happens the sources contained in the SVN repository do not build completely due to erroneous source code.
 Usually, this is fixed within two days at maximum.
 In such event, one can normally stick with the previous version of the particular